 The background story for CS101 goes like this...

 Google generously supported the initial research to create some of the materials that have gone into CS101.
-I'm also experimenting with putting the materials up on the web as a MOOC, and making the materials freely available for others to mix and re-use.
+There's also a free online version of the course: Stanford Online CS101.

 We'll have regular homeworks (homework = 35% of grade).
 There will be 1 in-class midterm and 1 final exam (exams = 65% of grade).
 The exam problems will very much resemble the homework problems, so really the point of the homeworks is giving you practice on problems you can then do on the exams.
 You must pass the final exam to pass the class.
 If someone does terrible on the midterm but gets it together to do well on the final, I will count their midterm less.

 You can do the homeworks with one partner if you prefer.
 You cannot switch partners mid-homework (e.g. homework-1), but you can switch for a later homework.
 Given the high similarity between the homeworks and exams ... letting your partner do all the work would be a big mistake.
 If you are both learning the material, it's fine.

 Every student gets 3 "late days" to use to extend the deadline of an assignment.
 No permission is required to use these .. just turn the work in late.
 These are to account the various problems and miscues real life, allowing you a little extra time to turn in high quality work.
 On the other hand, 3 days is not much, so plan to hit the deadlines and save the late days for real emergencies.
 We record how late each assignment is turned in and do an accounting at the end of the quarter.

 The goal of the late-day system is treating all the students the same.
 After the late days are used up, work loses a half letter grade per day.
 If you have an exceptional circumstance, contact Nick to see about getting some sort of accommodation.